April Jones POV

 She seemed to be encouraged by my answer and added after a moment's pause, "I heard she's planning on giving us a lot homework this semester."

-At this I had to groan out loud, shooting daggers at the culprit, who was currently sitting at her desk concentrating hard on something.
+At this I had to groan out loud, shooting daggers at the teacher who was currently sitting at her desk concentrating hard on something.
 "As if I didn't have enough homework from my other classes that actually have value."
 I sighed, massaging my eyelids.

 But it didn't work with me.
 Seeing him recalled some of the ire I'd been repressing for the duration period.